Tutor Focus: Alexander MacFaul (Fine Art)

 At WAES we pride ourselves on having tutors with a wealth of knowledge in their industries, sharing their gained experiences for realistic and practical advice and guidance on navigating the direction of learner’s careers.

-One such tutor is a very talented Fine Art Tutor, Alex MacFaul, who is currently exhibiting at the Gallery No15 Christmas Exhibition until December 9 th.
+One such tutor is our Fine Art Tutor, Alex MacFaul, who is recently exhibited his work at the Gallery No15 Christmas Exhibition.

 Since childhood Alex dreamed of being an artist and now as a successful working artist says his three top tips to aspiring artists are; work very hard, network and be organised.
 When asked whether talent or ambition is more important he says; “You need both, talent needs ambition and ambition is usually necessary to get talent noticed and recognised”.